djdrysdale/digital-garden/notes/§ UX Design.md

 ---
-Title: UX design
+title: UX design
-Date: 2021-02-26
+date: 2021-02-26
-Description: A collection of notes related to UX design
+description: A collection of notes related to UX design
-Tags:
+tags:
 ---
 - [[Three clicks rule is a myth]]
 - [[§ Personas]]